1. Keep your bouquet in cool fresh water with a packet of flower food. If you don't have flower food, a pinch of sugar

 3. Use a garden fork to dig approximately 6-10 inches around the base of the plant, gently wiggling the daylily rootball to release it from the ground completely.

 4. Shake loose any excess dirt from the rootball.
 Sometimes simply doing this will help you determine where to make your divisions as clumps will fall apart.

 5. Separate the clump with the garden fork or shovel to divide the daylily into the size you need.
 Keep divisions larger or smaller to create more plants for your garden.

 We work with local businesses to provide an EASY way for employees to purchase fresh, local flowers.
 We set up our mobile flower trailer, the Bochner Bloom Bar, at your office parking lot, similar to how a food truck works.
 Plus, businesses really appreciate the charitable side of our business (GivingColor) where we donate a meal feeding 6 people for EVERY flower purchase from the trailer.
 Simply email email@example.com to discuss details.

 The flowers included in our wrapped bouquets and pint jars will vary from week to week.
 We include the best of what's blooming in the fields throughout the growing season.
 Each bouquet will be bursting with color and carefully designed to look fabulous in your home or office.

 Flower bunches of specific varieties like ranunculus, lisianthus, dahlias, and asiatic lilies will also be available when in season.

-No, we offer the Bloom Bar for up to 2 hours for free to the employer.
+No, we offer the Bloom Bar for up to 2 hours at no cost to the employer.
 We are looking for employers who have at least 300 employees in the office building as we need a minimum volume of sales during each pop up flower shop in order to book the date.